 A tailwind is beneficial when a plane is cruising, as tailwinds reduce the amount of fuel used and increase the plane’s speed, so a plane will reach its destination faster and more economically.

-When is a Headwind Detrimental?
+When is a Headwind or Tailwind Detrimental?

 A headwind is detrimental to a plane when cruising, as the headwind increases drag, which then increases the flight time.